Nation Power Party: Disagreements with the Candlelight Party

 The Nation Power Party accused the Candlelight Party leadership of shifting their stance, abandoning liberal democratic principles in favor of dictatorship, coercion, intimidation, and violations of the electorate's secret ballot, as well as the expulsion of commune councilors.
 In response to the Nation Power Party's allegations, Ly Sothearayuth, the Secretary General of the Candlelight Party, told VOA via telegram that the removal or change of Commune / Sangkat Council is only for a small number of members who have violated party principles and only serve for other parties.
 He stated that the Candlelight Party's position had never changed, and that this was an intentional painting.
 Bad on the candlelight party leaders for using slander for political gain.

 Leadership

 In the first party congress, where 200 party officials attended the Congress.
 Sun Chanthy was elected as the party's president and Chea Mony as vice president.
 Rong Chhun was named party's adviser after refusing a high position role after the Ministry of Interior warned to dissolve any political party that accepted him, with government officials claiming that he was not politically competent.
 In December 2024, Sun was convicted by the Phnom Penh Municipal Court of inciting social disorder and was sentenced to two years imprisonment and a permanent ban on voting and running for elected office.

+After the arrest of Sun Chanthy, the party's founder and leader.
+The party congress voted to elect incumbent vice president Chea Mony as the party leader, he succeeded Chanthy.
+Sok Kimseng was subsequently elected as vice president to replace Chea Mony.